Sri Lanka men's national basketball team

 The Sri Lankan national basketball team represents Sri Lanka in international competitions.
-It is administrated by the Sri Lanka Basketball Federation (SLBF).
+It is administered by the Sri Lanka Basketball Federation (SLBF).
 Until 1972 it was known as Ceylon national basketball team.

 The team qualified for the Asian Basketball Championship 7 times and was among Asia's 12 top basketball teams in 1981.

 History

 Basketball was first introduced to Sri Lanka in 1917 by an American, Walter Cammak.
 Ten years later in 1927, Ananda College was the first school to introduce basketball in Sri Lanka, causing other schools to follow.
 In 1958, the Ceylon Basketball Federation (CBF) was established and was consequently admitted into FIBA in 1959.
 Sri Lanka joined the Asian Basketball Confederation (ABC) in 1962, and has participated in most ABC competitions since.